olive-robotics/bots_bento_icra24/docs/rulebook.md

 ###### 3.2.9.1

 ⚠️ 2x AprilTags will be installed on each side and on each KLT.
 In this example for a KLT it will be 8 Tags.
 The id for all Tags will be same and you can identify the side or front from distance between each AprilTag.
+KLT will have the ID from 1 to 5.

 ![3.png](/images/klt3.png "4.png")